Maryland Office Building To Become Bioscience Incubator

 Originally built in 1992, the building sits on approximately 5 acres of land adjacent to MD Route 355.
 The building was 100 percent vacant at the time of the deal.

 The City of Frederick is now home to nearly 80 bioscience companies.
-Commercial real estate located in bioscience clusters around the country continues to outperform the broader marketplace, but it’s been especially strong in Maryland.
+While real estate in national bioscience clusters is faring better the broader marketplace, it’s done particularly well in Maryland.

-Since Q1 2019, life sciences tenants have driven 870,000 square feet of leasing demand, nearly a quarter of all activity in suburban Maryland, according to CBRE (CBRE).
-Rents are approaching new highs, especially for new construction.
+Since the first quarter of 2019, life sciences tenants have been responsible for 870,000 square feet of leasing demand, nearly a fourth of all activity in suburban Maryland, according to CBRE (CBRE).
+Rents are broaching new highs, particularly for new construction.

 “Both land and lab space in Frederick are significantly discounted to the southern parts of the I-270 Corridor, yielding strong demand among more price-conscious tenants and those seeking GMP and incubation facilities,” Robertson said.
 “In addition, with Frederick’s excellent transportation network, highly skilled and educated workforce, and proximity to Fort Detrick, these companies enjoy an innovative, supportive, and highly collaborative environment.”